Ziff Davis: Ziff Davis Media Inc.

-In June 2010, Boston private equity firm, Great Hill Partners, purchased Ziff Davis, with online media executive Vivek Shah.
+Acquisition by Great Hill Partners

+Former Time Inc. executive Vivek R. Shah, with financial backing from Boston private equity company Great Hill Partners, announced on June 4, 2010, the acquisition of Ziff Davis Inc. as the "first step in building a new digital media company that specializes in producing and distributing content for consumers making important buying decisions."
 At the time, Ziff Davis properties consisted of PCMag.com, ExtremeTech, GearLog, GoodCleanTech, DLtv, AppScout, CrankyGeeks, Smart Device Central and TechSaver.com, and reached over 7 million users a month.

 Shah, with intentions of revitalizing the business, serial purchased logicbuy.com, geek.com, computershopper.com, toolbox.com, and Focus Research.
-Focus Research was a major provider of online research to enterprise buyers and high-quality leads to IT vendors.
-It was later renamed to "Ziff Davis B2B Focus" and operated as a stand-alone unit within Ziff Davis.
-Niche sites of the Ziff Davis B2B Focus network include ITManagement.com, ITSecurity.com, VOIP-News.com and InsideCRM.com.
+Focus Research was a major provider of online research to enterprise buyers and high-quality leads to IT vendors, operating ITManagement.com, ITSecurity.com, VOIP-News.com and InsideCRM.com.
+It was later renamed to Ziff Davis B2B Focus and operated as a stand-alone unit within Ziff Davis.

+Sale to J2 Global

-On November 16, 2012 Great Hill sold the company to j2Global, a provider of cloud services.
-The purchase price was $175 million, approximately 2.9 times the estimated 2013 revenue. j2 Global actually paid $167 million in an all-cash deal.
+On November 16, 2012, Great Hill sold the company to J2 Global, a provider of cloud services.
+The purchase price was $175 million, approximately 2.9 times the estimated 2013 revenue.
+J2 Global actually paid $167 million in an all-cash deal.